Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: Stochastic calculus for fractional Brownian motion

 \section{Stochastic calculus for fractional Brownian motion}

-This section is devoted to give the basic elements of stochastic calculus with respect to $B$ which allow to understand the remainder of the paper.
-For some fixed $H\in(0,1)$, we consider $(\oom,\cf,\bp)$ the canonical probability space associated with the fractional Brownian motion (in short fBm) with Hurst parameter $H$.
-That is, $\oom=\cac_0([0,1])$ is the Banach space of continuous functions vanishing at $0$ equipped with the supremum norm, $\cf$ is the Borel sigma-algebra and $\bp$ is the unique probability measure on $\oom$ such that the canonical process $B=\{B_t=(B^1_t,\ldots,B^d_t), \; t\in [0,1]\}$ is a fractional Brownian motion with Hurst parameter $H$.
+This section is devoted to giving some of the basic elements of stochastic calculus with respect to $B$.
+For some fixed $H\in(0,1)$, we consider $(\Omega,\mathcal{F},\mathbf {P})$ the canonical probability space associated with the fractional Brownian motion (in short fBm) with Hurst parameter $H$.
+That is, $\Omega=\mathcal{C}_0([0,1];\mathbb{R}^{d})$ is the Banach space of continuous functions vanishing at $0$ equipped with the supremum norm, $\mathcal{F}$ is the Borel sigma-algebra and $\mathbf{P}$ is the unique probability measure on $\Omega$ such that the canonical process $B=\{B_t=(B^1_t,\ldots,B^d_t), t\in[0,1]\}$ is a fBm with Hurst parameter $H$.
 In this context, let us recall that $B$ is a $d$-dimensional centered Gaussian process, whose covariance structure is induced by equation~(\ref{eq:var-increm-fbm}).